The IUCN UK Peatland Programme has launched a new update to the Peatland Code, which helps to boost the restoration of the UK’s peatlands.

 What is new in version 2.1?

-We are hosting a public webinar on the 12th of December at 13:00-14:30 GMT in which we will summarise the updates made and why, followed by a question and answer session.
-Details of how to sign up will be provided on the events pages of our website and shared on our X and LinkedIn channels by the end of November.
+We are hosting a public webinar in January 2025 in which we will summarise the updates made and why, followed by a question and answer session.
+Registration will be announced on the events pages of our website and on our LinkedIn and X channels.

 General updates: